ansys/pyansys-dev-guide/doc/source/doc-style/formatting-tools.rst

 After a PyAnsys team member implements ``Vale`` in your PyAnsys library, you can check any content changes that you make in supported files locally.

-In the library's ``doc`` folder, download the package with:
+In the library's ``doc`` folder, download the package with this command:

 .. code-block:: bash

    vale sync

-Check all files in the ``doc`` folder with:
+Check all files in the ``doc`` folder with this command:

 .. code-block:: bash

    vale .

-Check all files in the repository, by going to the ``root`` directory and running:
+Check all files in the repository by going to the ``root`` directory and running this command:

 .. code-block:: bash

    vale --config=doc/.vale.ini .

-Check all files in only a particular folder with ``vale`` followed by the name of the folder.
+Check all files in only a particular folder by typing ``vale`` followed by the name of the folder.

-Address any warnings and issues that display by either editing the file to fix or adding a term to the ``accept.txt`` file under the ``doc`` folder in ``styles\Vocab\ANSYS``.
+Address any warnings and issues that display by either editing files to fix them or adding entries to the ``accept.txt`` file under the ``doc`` folder in ``styles\Vocab\ANSYS``.